madroach/minimalist/README.txt

 To install, place minimalist.pl somewhere (in /usr/local/sbin for example).
 This path must be accessible for MTA and minimalist.pl must be executable by your MTA.
+It is recommended to set the script suid root.
+Minimalist will then chroot and then drop privileges to the user set in the config file or to its real uid.

-Then copy minimalist.conf-sample to /usr/local/etc/minimalist.conf.
+Then copy minimalist.conf-sample to /etc/minimalist.conf.
 If you wish to have it in different location, you will use '-c' command-line directive, followed by full path and name of file, where appropriate config located (for example: minimalist.pl -c /etc/minimalist.conf ).
 Set